 Part C (Medicare Advantage) is NOT the same as Medicare Supplemental (Medigap)

-Part D plans:
+Medicare Part D

 It's also important to be aware that Part D plans have a coverage gap (also known as the "Donut Hole").
 The coverage gap starts when you and your insurance company spend $4,020 on medications and ends when you spend $6,350.
 Click here to learn more about Part D and the Donut Hole.

 Depending on your income, you may qualify for federal or state programs that help further reduce the cost of medications.
 The federal program is called Extra Help.
-The New York state program is called EPIC.

 When to enroll

-There are 4 enrollment periods.
+There are four enrollment periods.

 If you don't sign up for Medicare Part B when you're first eligible, your coverage may be delayed and you will pay a lifetime penalty when you do get Part B.